 The workbench is the unsung hero of our workshop as we rely on them heavily.
-Without even knowing it we walk into our workshop and immediately walk over to our workbench with what ever project we are working on.
+Without even knowing it we walk into our workshop and immediately walk over to our workbench with whatever project we are working on.
 Since we spend so much time at our workbench we need to ensure it works the best for us.
-This article will look at solutions with regard to primarily woodworking, however, the information will benefit all types of considerations for workbenches.
+This article will look at solutions with regard to primary woodworking, however, the information will benefit all types of considerations for workbenches.

 Measurements To Consider When Crafting The Ideal Workbench

 In order to ensure that your workbench is perfectly designed for you and meets all the needs of a woodworker, there are a few measurements to consider.